 Another important milestone in our history came in 1974, with the formal adoption of a new name: Oskar Lange Academy of Economics.
 In 1976, the organisational structure was supplemented by another faculty – Engineering and Information Technology.
 In 1982, a new filial Faculty of Municipal Economy and Services was established in Jelenia Gora.

 On 18th of March 2008, by power of an act of the Parliament of the Republic of Poland, the school was formally renamed to Wroclaw University of Economics.
 The formal change was introduced on May 6th 2008.

 In the first academic year of its operation, our precursor institution admitted 1853 students.
 Admissions figures have grown steadily over the years.
 In the 1970s, the number of our students passed the 5 thousand threshold, and reached 10 thousand in the 1990s.
 The largest group of students was registered for 2005, coming close to 18 thousand mark.
 In May 2015, the number of UEW students was 12 207 and according to the most recent report in 2017 we had 11 604 students.

-Today, the Wrocław University of Economics is ranked among the top economic schools of higher education in Poland, an important centre of education, science, and research.
+Today, the Wrocław University of Economics and Business is ranked among the top economic schools of higher education in Poland, an important centre of education, science, and research.
 Its activities are aimed at maintaining and strengthening the position of the University on regional, national, European, and international levels, improving competitive advantage, and shaping its image of a modern institution, open and friendly to its employees, students, and the environment.
 Our University is fully privileged to provide academic training in the area of economic and management sciences.